-(a) During the year, Cyclopharm's wholly owned subsidiary Cyclopet Pty Ltd received \$60,000 in respect of a 2013 loan made to Macquarie Medical Imaging Pty Ltd, an imaging joint venture at Macquarie University Hospital.
-Cyclopet Pty Ltd has a 20% (2013: 20%) interest in Macquarie Medical Imaging Pty Ltd. As the amount had not been expected to be repaid in the short term as at 31 December 2013, it was included as an interest in the associate and a share of the associate's losses has been recognised under the equity method of accounting.
+(a) During the previous year, Cyclopharm's wholly owned subsidiary Cyclopet Pty Ltd received \$60,000 in respect of a 2013 loan made to Macquarie Medical Imaging Pty Ltd, an imaging joint venture at Macquarie University Hospital.
+Cyclopet Pty Ltd has a 20% (2014: 20%) interest in Macquarie Medical Imaging Pty Ltd. As the amount had not been expected to be repaid in the short term as at 31 December 2013, it was included as an interest in the associate and a share of the associate's losses has been recognised under the equity method of accounting.
+When the loan was subsequently repaid unexpectedly in the prior year, the share of associate's loss was reversed.